maximedegreve/TinyFaces/README.md

 - The first time this can take a long time because it will seed the database with random first names and last names.
 - The application should now be running on [http://localhost:8080](http://localhost:8080)

+If you want to test payments you need install and login to [Stripe CLI](https://stripe.com/docs/stripe-cli).

+`stripe listen --forward-to localhost:8080/stripe/webhook`

 ## 💟 Heroku:

 1. In the project directory: `heroku create --buildpack vapor/vapor`